-Frequent utilizer: For the purposes of this report series, frequent utilizers are defined as those clients of a particular service system who accounted for roughly the top five percent of individuals using that service in the 2016-2017 period of analysis.
+Frequent utilizer: For the purposes of this report series, frequent utilizers (also referred to as frequent users herein) are defined as those clients of a particular service system who accounted for roughly the top five percent of individuals using that service in the 2016-2017 period of analysis.
 See the Methodology section of this report for more information about how we chose this definition of frequent versus non-frequent utilizers.